Distance-weighted Support Vector Machine: Classical methods

-If a positive distance $y_i(\xv_i^T\omegav+\beta)$ is not achievable for a data vector, then a positive correction variable $\eta_i$ (also called a slack variable) is added to make $r_i$ positive.
+If a positive distance $y_i(\xv_i^T\omegav+\beta)$ is not achievable for a data vector, then a positive slack variable $\eta_i$ is added to make $r_i$ positive.
 Note that the value of correction $\eta_i$ corresponds to the amount of misclassification for the $i$th vector, and hence in order to minimize the misclassification, we must control $\sum_{i=1}^n\eta_i$ in the objective function.

 We will use this formulation and combine it with that of the SVM method in (\ref{eq:svm_formula1})--(\ref{eq:svm_formula3}).
 Here, in order to understand the underlying DWD loss function for later use, we modify (\ref{eq:dwd_formula1})--(\ref{eq:dwd_formula3}) as follows.
-For each $i$, the term in the objective function $\left(\frac{1}{r_i}+C\eta_i\right)$ can be minimized over $\eta_i$ so that the remaining optimization problem (about $\omegav$ and $\beta$) becomes
+For each $i$, the term in the objective function $\left(\frac{1}{r_i}+C\eta_i\right)$ can be minimized over $\eta_i$.
+Some algebraic manipulations reveal that the optimization problem (about $\omegav$ and $\beta$) becomes

 where the DWD loss function is defined as